 You might have seen our Application Guide – a free source of tips and advice for medical applicants from all over the world.
 We’re looking for current medical students who can write articles about the application process, their universities, life as a medic, personal statement tips, BMAT/UCAT/Interview tips – essentially, anything that a potential applicant would find useful.

 The hourly pay is ‘competitive’, similar to what you might get if you’re a private tutor.
 There are no deadlines, there’s no contract, and you can basically send us articles whenever you feel like it, and we’ll pay you for them.
-If that sounds interesting, just drop us an email at email@example.com with the titles of a few (4-5) articles that you think you’d be able to write to a decent standard.
+If that sounds interesting, apply using the form at the top of the page and once we process your application chat to us about ideas for the articles you’ve got!
 We’ll get back to you in a timely fashion and take things from there!

 BMAT Question Writers

 We’re always looking for people to write BMAT-style questions for BMAT Ninja.
 The arrangement is as follows: you can write as many or as few questions + solutions as you like, whenever you like, and we’ll pay you a fixed rate for every question that’s good enough.
 You’ll get access to the fancy admin panel of the BMAT Ninja website, where you’ll be able to monitor how your questions are doing, and will be able to address comments from students who dispute details about the question, or don’t understand the solution etc. It’s really quite enjoyable, and a nice, somewhat mentally-challenging way to make some money in your spare time.

 If that sounds interesting, you know the drill – just apply using the form above and once we’ve approved your application you can tell us which BMAT subjects you’d like to write questions for.
 If you could also please attach an example question from each subject that you want to write for, that would be nice – we’ll have a look at the questions, and get back to you in a timely fashion.